What is fiber?

 There are several well-known benefits from both types of roughage: prevention of constipation, hemorrhoids, colitis, and colon cancer.
 Furthermore, it ensures regulation of pH in the intestines, reduction of (bad) cholesterol, and promotion of bowel movements.
 Plus, it provides improvement of immune health, elimination of waste through the colon such as bile acid, and regulation of sugar intake.
 Consuming high levels of dietary fiber may be protective against several chronic conditions: chronic bowel disease, heart disease, colon cancer, and diabetes.
 There is a lot of evidence that eating dietary fiber may lower the risk of cardiovascular diseases.

-Among women, higher intake of it was linked to significantly 62-85% reduced risk of breast cancer.
+Among women, a higher intake of it was linked to a significantly 62-85% reduced risk of breast cancer.
 Every 20 g of fiber a day was linked to a drop of 15% of the risk to suffer from breast cancer.

 The daily recommendation is a minimum of 30 g/day – people having a „normal“ western diet eat about 15 g/day, vegetarians 20 g/day, and only vegans eat 47-68,7 g/day.
 Several experts even recommend 80 g/day.